Leilamag/C-Programming/09-Getting-User-Input.md

 - `%49s`: Reads a string with a maximum width of 49 characters.
 - Leaves space for the null terminator (`\0`).

-> [!ISSUE]
+> [!NOTE]
 >
-> Still stops at whitespace (spaces, tabs, etc.), so not ideal for reading full names with spaces.
+> ISSUE - Still stops at whitespace (spaces, tabs, etc.), so not ideal for reading full names with spaces.
 >

 ```c